By Tony Attwood

 Silvio is one of those rarities – a Dylan song in which the lyrics were not written by Dylan.
 In this case they were written by Robert Hunter (of Grateful Dead fame).
 In fact Robert Hunter has worked with Dylan on a whole series of songs – two from Down in the Groove, one on Tempest and virtually the whole of Together Through Life.

 There is a comment on the internet that says that the song is dedicated to Silvio Rodriguez, a Cuban folk singer and songwriter.
-Silvio admired Bob for a long time and when they met he gave him a song calles “la cosa esta en…” I’ve not been able to verify all of this.
+Silvio admired Bob for a long time and when they met he gave him a song called “la cosa esta en…” I’ve not been able to verify all of this.

 So what made Dylan accept these lyrics?

 Maybe it was the opening line (remembering that this song was written for Down in the Groove, and released at a time when Dylan’s musical reputation was going nowhere fast).
-Knocked Out Loaded had received very poor reviews, (as was this album) and the general opinion is that the recordings of Knocked Out come from different sessions between 1983 and 1987.
+Knocked Out Loaded had received very poor reviews, (as did this album) and the general opinion is that the recordings of Knocked Out come from different sessions between 1983 and 1987.
 This implies Dylan was having his worst ever period of Writers’ Block.